JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DSL.md

 ## Union

-You can combine the results of multiple queries using using `.union(...)`.
+You can combine the results of multiple queries using `.union(...)`.
 Per the SQL specification, the queries must have the same number of columns, and not be marked for update.
 Subqueries may be combined when supported by the database.